-We are primed for the Sept.
-11 Bengals Opening Day game.
-As the defending AFC Champions, we’ll take on the Steelers, and our players will don the white Bengals helmets— which makes this a natural moment to review the perennially confusing question: can we really “pray for a Bengals win?”
+We are primed for AFC Championship Game on January 29.
+As the defending AFC North Champions, we’ll take on the Chiefs, and our players will don the white Bengals helmets— which makes this a natural moment to review the perennially confusing question: can we really “pray for a Bengals win?”

 As the Cincinnati Bengals Catholic Chaplain, my answer regarding prayers for sports teams is “that depends on your intention!”
 If your desired outcome is an online wager or Fantasy Football standing, no, that’s not cool.
 If it’s for something larger, however, involving the vocation and dignity of the players or the celebration of the common good, then chances are it’s a solidly Catholic prayer.

 Recall that both athletes and the prayers of those who cheer for them are imaged positively and consistently in both Sacred Scripture and Tradition.
 “Run with endurance the race set before you,” teaches St. Paul.
 “Remember you are God’s athlete,” said St. Ignatius of Antioch.
 We don’t pray for a win per se, but we do pray that God will grace the athletes with the skill to play generously and well; to give the best of themselves to the team, their opponents, and the fans, and to achieve their heart’s desire—which, of course, is often to win.